Skip links

 How JavaScript Works?
 All You Need to Know

 JavaScript (JS) is the most common language used to make websites interactive.
 From the tiny animations that grab your attention to the complex applications running seamlessly in your browser, JavaScript plays a huge role in modern web development.
-But how JavaScript works might seem like magic.
-This article delves into the inner workings of what is JavaScript, exploring the key components and mechanisms that bring websites to life.
+But how JavaScript works might seem like magic. his article delves into the inner workings of what is JavaScript, breaking down JavaScript code to explore the key components and mechanisms that bring websites to life.
 We’ll uncover the secrets behind how JavaScript works and let you to understand the magic behind those interactive experiences.

 What is JavaScript?